openrndr/orx/README.md

 It will automatically use the locally published snapshot of OPENRNDR for building ORX and will publish ORX to your local maven repository with the same logic as before.

-Once that's done, you can use the local build of ORX in your [openrndr-template](https://github.com/openrndr/openrndr-template) by specifying the version you published.
-In this case, it would be "0.4.3-SNAPSHOT".
+Once that's done, you can use the local builds of OPENRNDR and ORX in your [openrndr-template](https://github.com/openrndr/openrndr-template) by specifying the version that was published.

+Take a look at the [wiki](https://github.com/openrndr/openrndr/wiki/Building-OPENRNDR-and-ORX) for a more detailed walk-through.